holepunchto/bare-module/README.md

 Resolve the `specifier` relative to the `parentURL` and return the path of the asset as a string.

 Can be used to load assets, for example the following loads `./foo.txt` from the local files:

 ```js
 const fs = require('bare-fs')
 const contents = fs.readFileSync(require.asset('./foo.txt'))
 ```

-### ECMAScript Module Import Methods
+### ECMAScript modules

 #### `import defaultExport, * as name, { export1, export2 as alias2, ... } from 'specifier' with { type: 'json' }`